JeremyFenwick/Data-Cleaning-Assignment/README.md

 don't meet best practice guidelines (they include spaces and other characters) it seemed important to have the data be easily cross referenced with the original, supplied documents.

+Use "read.table("tidy_data.txt", header = TRUE)" to load the text file back into R.

 This course is amazing, by the way :)